Sunethan/Trilinos/INSTALL.rst

 3. Create a subfolder where you want to build trilinos.
 For example, <path to trilinos unpacked folder>/build

+4. Create the target folder like `.../NetBeans_Project/MyProject/lib/trilinos`.
+Otherwise, the "make" will not happen.

-4. Go to the build folder and execute the command cmake listed below.
+5. Go to the build folder and execute the command cmake listed below.

 non-MPI
 -----------------------------------------------